JosephRullo/Domain-Name-System-DNS-/README.md

 </p>

 <h1> <p align="center"> Domain Name System</h1>
-<p align="center"> This tutorial outlines a basic understanding of what DNS is and how it functions as well as some command tools for identifying and resolving common issues.<br />
+<p align="center"> This tutorial outlines a basic understanding of what DNS is and how it functions as well as some command line prompts for identifying and resolving common issues.<br />
 <br />